A look at pandemic relief funding for community colleges – Community College Daily

 Ninety-seven percent of student aid has been spent, averaging $10 million per institution.
 Of the other aid, $1.1 billion (59%) of those funds have been spent.

-CCRC, through the ARCC (Accelerating Recovery in Community Colleges) Network intends to release a full kreport this year that will examine in detail the amounts awarded and spent across all award categories and explore spending patterns by institutional characteristics.
+CCRC, through the ARCC (Accelerating Recovery in Community Colleges) Network intends to release a full report this year that will examine in detail the amounts awarded and spent across all award categories and explore spending patterns by institutional characteristics.